 The New York Times review was a notable exception which remarked rather scathingly on the film's poor handling of certain historical characters:

 "As a whole, though, the script must be blamed for what, with the history of an era to draw from, is a surprising ineptitude of characterization.
 By whose authority do the authors treat a Barrymore (not to mention a Bourbon) like a nonentity?
 Dare to show us du Barry, the most amusing woman in France, as a middle-aged bore?
-Paint Louis XVI even blacker than history does as a neurotic imbecile, and force the conniving Duke of Orleans to appear as a roughed caricature of Joseph Schildkraut?"Some of these criticisms may have been dampened if the script had not been trimmed of scenes which added more personality and nuance to certain characters, particularly to Madame du Barry and the duc d'Orleans.
+Paint Louis XVI even blacker than history does as a neurotic imbecile, and force the conniving Duke of Orleans to appear as a roughed caricature of Joseph Schildkraut?"Some of these criticisms might have been dampened if the script had not been trimmed of scenes which added more personality and nuance to certain characters, particularly to Madame du Barry and the duc d'Orleans.
 For example, this scene introducing Madame du Barry being banned from attending the dauphine's welcoming ceremony due to her social background would have made her resentment towards Marie Antoinette less random; particularly since the final version of the film does not show Du Barry until 2 years after Marie Antoinette's arrival.

-The depiction of Louis XVI in the film may have been salvageable without Robert Morley's fine performance.
+The depiction of Louis XVI in the film may have not been salvageable without Robert Morley's fine performance.
 The script frequently depicts Louis XVI as an overgrown child, even going so far as to include a scene where he watches a magnificent ball from above, eating and apple and hiding like a naughty child up past their bedtime.
 Eventually his feelings for Antoinette overcome his childishness, which fortunately gives Morley some better material to work with.

 Despite MGM's extensive advertising campaigns and the generally favorable reviews of the film, Marie Antoinette was a financial loss for the studio.
 The film earned four Academy Awards nominations, including Best Actress for Norma Shearer and Best Supporting Actor for Robert Morley, although both lost to other stars that year.